-Transparency is a core value of Bonusly and these sessions have helped the team walk the talk.
+Transparency is a core value of Bonusly and a big part of our organizational culture; these sessions have helped the team walk the talk.
 We’ve covered topics like what productivity looks like during these times, when we can expect to go back to the office, various business models and forecasting for the future, updates on the livelihood of the team, and even current Netflix binging.

 Talking openly about what’s going on helps ease the nerves of teammates and removes room for assumptions, which helps everyone in the short and long term.
 If your team is struggling with what to expect from each other during these times, try creating working agreements to help everyone get on the same page.

 Holding onto stress hurts productivity and is detrimental to the physical and mental health of your teammates.
 A working group has dedicated their time to providing a safe space to virtually facilitate team gatherings to talk about how they are doing personally with the coronavirus situation.

 There has been one session so far and more are being scheduled after receiving positive feedback on the first meeting.
 Being able to share or listen to others and how they’re struggling or coping helps each other feel less isolated and gain insights on how to approach what’s been going on.